Tickets & how to book

 What are the payment terms?

 Payment must be received four weeks after the booking has been made.
-For bookings that are made less than eight weeks in advance, payment must be made within a week of booking.

 What happens when we arrive?